Itchen Navigation: The Locks and Barges

 Specification

 Written accounts say that the barges were about 70ft (21.5m) long and around 13ft (4.0m) wide.
 No details of draught are available but they are likely to have been in the order two and a half feet (0.75m) when laden and probably less than 1ft (0.3m) when empty.
 Loads carried seem to have normally been in the region of 20 to 30 tons as the waterway was often shallow through lack of dredging.
 Some of the Acts of Parliament regulating the waterway state that vessels capable of carrying between 20 and 45 tons were permitted.
 Most of the bridges spanning the Navigation were wooden.
 Headroom was very limited at all the bridges as evidenced by the two remaining masonry bridges at Mans Bridge near Swaythling and at Wharf Bridge at Winchester.
-This website also has photographs of two of the original wooden bridges of which one at Brambridge can be seen here and the other at Tun Bridge near Winchester on this page.
+This website also has photographs of three of the original wooden bridges of which one at Brambridge can be seen here, the second at Tun Bridge near Winchester on this page whilst a postcard of Bazeley’s (or Ham) Bridge near Allbrook is shown on this page.

 The journey via the Navigation from Winchester to Wood Mill was 10.4 miles (16.7km) with 15 locks.
 This would probably take 8 or 9 hours.
 A trip upstream would probably take a bit longer against the flow of the river.
 The tidal river down to Northam Quay is 2 miles (3.2km) and passage would likely be made within an hour with the tide.
 However, it might have been necessary to wait for the tide to turn before attempting passage (see also the section on The crew below).